eddelbuettel/docker-debian-r/add-r/README.md

 ## Docker Images for R on Debian

-These directories offer several configurations for R on Debian:
+These directories offer several configurations for R on Debian.
+Each subdirectory corresponds to one distinct build, and each is available under the same tag as its directory name:

 * `add-r`: Starts from `debian:testing` and adds just the R binary via the r-base package, as well as littler.
-This images carries the default tag `latest`.
+This images used to carry the default tag `latest`.
+For consistency this was renamed to tag `add-r`.

 * `add-r-devel`: Starts from `latest` and adds all Build-Depends: for the R package as well as subversion; it checks out the current SVN sources of